jtgry/grayandco/content/contact.md

 ---
 title: Contact
 image: "/images/placeholder2.jpg"
-description: ''
+description: 'We believe at **Gray & Co.** that clients deserves a team that can meet all their creative & digital needs.'
 heading:
-subheading: Ready to schedule your session?
+subheading: Ready to get started?
 intro:
 type: form
 layout: contact